 What is Decoloniality?

 It is a way for us to re-learn knowledge that has been cast aside, forgotten, buried, and discredited.
-Decoloniality is not a singular thing.
-It seeks to restore, elevate, renew, rediscover, and validate the multiplicity of lives, culture and knowledge of indigenous people, people of colour and colonised people to decenter cis- heteronormativity, gender, class and racial privilege.
+Decoloniality is not singular.
+It seeks to restore, elevate, renew, rediscover, and validate the multiplicity of lives, culture and knowledge of Indigenous people, people of colour and colonised people to decentre cis- heteronormativity, gender, class and racial privilege.

 It is not just about where you’re from, but what stories, ideas, and narratives you have that challenge mainstream ideas, fuelled by Western knowledge.